mifads/pyscripts/README.md

 auto_dicts  | Allows multi-dimensional dicts to be created (autovivified) on the fly emepmonthlycomp.py | Compares 2 or more annual or monthly files, for key patterns and given domain.
 Produces line plots for monthly files, and bar plots for annual.
 Still in development, but useful. emepsitecomp.py | Compares 2 or more annual or monthly files, for key patterns and given coords (or full domain).
-Still in development (hacked from emepmonthlycomp), but useful. scanVerification.py | scans multiple Verification(scatterstations) results files and produces summary for annual statistics.
+Still in development (hacked from emepmonthlycomp), but useful. sum_regional_emissions.py | sums values from input netcdf over regions and globally.
+Used for emissions so far scanVerification.py | scans multiple Verification(scatterstations) results files and produces summary for annual statistics.
 LICENSE.txt         |             GPL
 README.md | This file.